albinaask/Log/README.md

 The General idea is that you may want to filter messages based on relevance since logs of a big project can become pretty cluttered with info that isn't relevant to you at the moment or to the end user.
 What you can do is to set Log up so that for example only errors & Fatals are printed.
 You do this through setting the LogLevel of the relevant stream.
 The idea is that messages can be ranked by importance in the order Fatal>error>warning>info>debug.
 Setting the level to Info means that only messages with an importance Info or higher will show up in the log.
 Streams, including the main one are set to info by default.
 Therefore debug messages won't show up by default.

+This is done per stream by the user in the project settings under addons/logger/Streams.
 ```
 func do_something():
 	Log.debug("This message will not show in the log")
  	Log.current_log_level = Log.LogLevel.DEBUG
   	Log.debug("However this message will")
 ```

 ## Formatting log messages